beaver700nh/Mines/README.md

 # Mines (Work in Progress)
-This is a relatively simple minesweeper game written in Python using Tkinter.<br/>
+This is a relatively simple minesweeper game written in Python 3.7.4 using Tkinter.<br/>
-As of this writing, the game works on at least Raspbian 9 and Windows 10.
+As of this writing, the game has been tested on Raspbian 9 (Stretch) and Windows 10.

 # TODO:
 * Fix problem with wrong square type